wp-plugins/ewww-image-optimizer/readme.txt

 = How are JPGs optimized? =

-Using the command *jpegtran -copy all -optimize -progressive original-file > optimized-file*.
+Using the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
 Optionally, the -copy switch gets the 'none' parameter if you choose to strip metadata from your JPGs on the options page.

 = How are PNGs optimized? =